sburgess287/hatch-my-dragon-client/README.md

 - Heroku

 ## Summary
-- User lands on the Login page, where she may sign in with valid credentials
+- User lands on the Login page, where she may sign in with valid credentials.
 - The user may navigate to the Registration page, and sign up for an account.
-- Once user is logged in, they are shown the option to create a goal
+- Once user is logged in, they are shown the option to create a goal.
 - The goal is set, and now the user adds progress to that goal by clicking the button!
 - Once milestones have been reached, the egg changes, and then a DRAGON HATCHES!!